KnapsackPro/knapsack_pro-ruby/README.md

 ### How to manually define list of slow test files to be split by test cases

-If you don't want to relay on list of test files from Knapsack Pro API to determine slow test files that should be split by test cases then you can define your own list of slow test files.
+If you don't want to rely on a list of test files from Knapsack Pro API to determine slow test files that should be split by test cases then you can define your own list of slow test files.

 ```
 KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES=true